 Why EPC Marketing is important in affiliate marketing?

-There are many benefits to EPC in affiliate marketing, some of which are listed below.
+There are many benefits to know your EPC (earning per click) in affiliate marketing, some of which are listed below.
 The goal of each affiliate marketer should be to get a high epc in order to earn much money.

 1. It helps affiliate marketers understand their online advertising performance.